smcfisher/hello-world/README.md

 # hello-world
-My first repository on GitHub
+My first repository on GitHub!
+I am in Bentonville, AR, USA and love to analyze data.